DUE DATE TOOL

 Enter your last period or due date to see exactly where you are — and when to expect your little one.

-A pregnancy due date is calculated by adding 280 days (40 weeks) to the first day of your last menstrual period using Naegele's rule.
-This free calculator shows your due date, current week and trimester, days remaining, and a live countdown — all privately in your browser.
+Your pregnancy due date — also called the EDD — is figured out by adding 280 days to the first day of your last period, using a formula called Naegele's rule.
+Enter your LMP or known due date below to see how far along you are, what week and trimester you're in, how many days are left, and a live countdown — calculated right in your browser, no data sent anywhere.

 days until your due date